gotd/td/CONTRIBUTING.md

 ### Newlines

-Don't move first argument to next line if it is not grouped with other arguments.
+Don't move the first argument to next line if it is not grouped with other arguments.

 <table>